 Turn right and follow a grassy path downhill to Shoreham's High Street, opposite Mill Lane.
 For a wide choice of refreshment places turn right and go through the village on the High Street and then Church Street, crossing over the River Darent.
 At the top of Church Street continue through the churchyard and along Station Road to the station.

 To finish the walk in Shoreham turn right (away from the road).
-Go over a stile to the left of a metal fieldgate and follow a line of wooden posts curving round the edge of a large field, downhill.
-At the end go over a stile on the left and follow an enclosed path for 100m to Shoreham's High Street, opposite Mill Lane.
+Go through a metal kissing gate and follow a line of wooden posts curving round the edge of the field, gently downhill.
+At the end go through another kissing gate and along an enclosed footpath to come out onto Shoreham's High Street, opposite Mill Lane.

 Turn right to go along the High Street.
 You pass the Crown and 300m later the Two Brewers, both on your left.
 In a further 100m the short cut mentioned above joins from a track (The Landway) on the right.

-[•] The small Shoreham Aircraft Museum9 (which has a tearoom) is at the bottom of The Landway, and a little further along the High Street you pass the (possibly closed) Honeypot Tea Rooms on the left.
+[•] The small Shoreham Aircraft Museum9 (which has a tearoom) is at the bottom of The Landway; the (closed) Honeypot Tea Rooms were a little further along the High Street, on the left.
 At the next junction turn left into Church Street, in 175m coming to the Kings Arms10 on the right.

 After crossing the River Darent stay on Church Street as it turns right to go alongside a branch of the river, then curves round to the left and uphill.
 Halfway up the slope you pass a driveway leading to The Mount Vineyard on the left and come to Ye Olde George Inn at the top.